Experimental Military Unit: October 1969 – September 1970

 On 18 May, a South Vietnamese outpost was overrun by a VC battalion.
-The EMU was called in to drop counterattacking troops into the area; during this the Australian-manned lead helicopter was damaged and had to withdraw.
+The EMU was called in to drop counterattacking troops into the area; during this the Australian-crewed lead helicopter was damaged and had to withdraw.
 Another EMU helicopter was diverted from other operations to lead the insertions.
 The second leader received cockpit instrument damage from enemy fire, although the Australian pilot remained on station for several more waves.
 The pilot, Sub-Lieutenant Andy Perry, was later awarded the United States Silver Star, the South Vietnamese Cross of Gallantry, and was mentioned in despatches.
 Two days later, an EMU gunship crashed after being fired on by a .50 caliber machine gun, killing the American aircrew, while its companion was heavily damaged.

 By the end of May, the shortage of United States personnel had been addressed, with the company brought back to full strength.
 However, the gunship platoon was down several helicopters, a situation that remained unaddressed as the UH-1C gunship was no longer in production, and the replacement, the AH-1 Cobra, had not been deployed to frontline units.

 In August, the EMU was relocated to Đồng Tâm Base Camp, which also housed elements of the United States Navy SEALs and the Mobile Riverine Force.
 Although closer to the unit's normal operating areas (an advantage which was negated when the ARVN 21st Division, operating in the Mekong Delta began to require EMU support), the base was regularly subjected to mortar and rocket attacks (in the first month, the base was mortared on average once a week).
 The EMU was required to relocate completely within four days while continuing operations.